Skip to Main Content

 Check FedCite or the pages on this guide for advice on how to cite or acknowledge your use of these tools.

-Remember that submitting work as your own, when created by another person or AI (ChatGPT or other generative AI) without authorisation and acknowledgement is Academic Misconduct, which may result in disciplinary action.
-If you need extra support you can access this from many areas of the University to help them to succeed via: Studiosity, Turnitin (Text matching), Writing Centre, ASK Desk on campus and the libraries.
+Remember that submitting work as your own when created by another person or AI (ChatGPT or other generative AI) without authorisation and acknowledgement is Academic Misconduct, which may result in disciplinary action.
+If you need extra support, contact the library or ASK desk on any campus, Studiosity, Turnitin (Text matching), and the Writing Centre.
+See also: Declaration of indirect GenAI Use and Referencing direct GenAI use.

 Ownership of the tool and who developed it can have a bearing on the filters, algorithms, and data the tool is learning from.
 Some tools are developed to meet customer expectations, not to provide accurate or credible results or scholarly content.